RISC-V-AI/HORNET/HornetRISC-V_AI/source/README.md

 The total 448KB fits inside the 480KB block defined in Vivado.

 ### 🧩 Customizing Peripherals
 The barebones module is intentionally simple.
-If you wish to add more peripherals (like UART, IRQ, etc.) for simulation, you should use the fpga_top module and its Verilog files as a reference for how to instantiate and connect them
+If you wish to add more peripherals (like UART, IRQ, etc.) for simulation, you can, manually.
+Use fpga_top Verilog files as a reference for how to instantiate and connect them.